awslabs/graphstorm/docs/source/gs-processing/usage/emr.rst

 `run Spark applications with Docker on Amazon EMR <https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-docker.html>`_.

-To launch a GSProcessing job with EMR on EC2 we will use the ``graphstorm-processing/scripts/submit_gsp_emr_step.py`` Python script that uses ``boto3`` to launch a cluster and corresponding GSProcessing job as a step.
+To launch a GSProcessing job with EMR on EC2 we will use the ``graphstorm-processing/scripts/submit_gsp_emr_step.py`` Python script that uses ``boto3`` to launch a cluster and the corresponding GSProcessing job as a step.
 The script has four required arguments:

 * ``--entry-point-s3``: We need to upload the GSProcessing entry point,